CodingIsaac/cybersecurity_fundamentals/securityDomains.md

 In this article, we will answer key questions to help understand the CISSP (Certified Information Systems Security Professional) framework:
 What is CISSP?
 What are the 8 CISSP Security Domains?
 And most importantly, how do these domains can help businesses in their fight against cyber threats?

-The article will highlight each of the eight CISSP Security Domains and demonstrate how they act as core pillars of protection, ensuring your organization stays resilient no matter the threat.
+The article highlights the eight CISSP Security Domains and discusses how they act as core pillars of protection, ensuring your organization stays resilient no matter the threat.
 Using real-life examples, draw necessary connections between these domains and the chaos that may occur when they are neglected.